BibliothecaDAO/Frontinus-House-Docs/README.md

 ## Steps of Frontinus
 The main stages of Frontinus House will follow several stages.
 1. Receipt of funds towards Frontinus House.
 Utilising a [BIP Proposal](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Proposal%20Framework/bip-proposal-framework.md).
 2. Builders will propose to the DAO.
-Utilising a [Builder Proposal](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Proposal%20Framework/builder-proposal-framework.md).
+Utilising a [Builder Proposal](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Proposal%20Framework/builder-proposal-framework.md) and meeting the criteria within
 3. BibliothecaDAO will vote on the proposals put forward to the round.

 All stages *must* stay in line with the [Frontinus House Charter](https://github.com/Calcutatator/Frontinus-House-Docs/blob/main/Charter/Charter.md).